Welcome to the Class of 2018!

 How Placement Works: When assigning students to sections, the Writing Program will consider several factors: your own appraisal of your writing competency; your preferences for particular courses; SAT verbal and SAT II Writing scores; and a placement essay that you will soon submit.
 We will inform you of your placement during the week you arrive on campus.

 What You Need to Do: To help us in the placement process, you need to 1) inform us of your preferences and 2) write a short essay.

 - Complete the preference form.
 Consider your options and let us know both which kind of seminar you think is best for you and which particular seminars you find most appealing.
-You will be asked to rank your top three section preferences.
+You will be asked to rank your top four section preferences.